How to Connect To A SSH Terminal

 Bitvise SSH Client

-This software imparts the power to the users to connect to SFTP servers by utilizing a regular FTP client.
+This software gives the users the power to connect to SFTP servers by utilizing a regular FTP client.
 You can achieve the required client requirements by simply connecting to the SFTP server by utilizing your SSH.

 The people using solar-PuTTy when install the Bitvise on their system they can explain this software in a far better way.